 The Texas Historical Commission (THC) offers awards to recognize worthy accomplishments and exemplary leadership in the preservation of Texas’ heritage.

-The THC is accepting nominations for two categories of annual historic preservation awards: the Governor’s Award for Historic Preservation and the John L. Nau, III Award of Excellence in Museums.
+The THC accepts nominations for two categories of annual historic preservation awards: the Governor’s Award for Historic Preservation and the John L. Nau, III Award of Excellence in Museums.

 The THC’s most prestigious award, the Governor’s Award for Historic Preservation, is presented in a special ceremony arranged with the staff of the Governor’s office.

-The John L. Nau, III Award of Excellence in Museums will be presented at a location agreed upon by the award recipient and the THC.
+The John L. Nau, III Award of Excellence in Museums is presented at a location agreed upon by the award recipient and the THC.

 The THC also continues to offer its Award of Merit, which recognizes the efforts/contributions of a group or individual involved in preserving Texas’ cultural and historic resources.
 Nominations for the Award of Merit can be submitted at any time during the year.